nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 norm(compute_Mlincomb(nep, λ[j], normalize(v[:, j]))) = 2.994085882385125e-9
 ```
 The functions `contour_beyn` and `contour_block_SS`
 have compatible keyword argumengs.
-The value `radius=0.5`,
+The kwarg `radius=0.5`,
-means that we numerically integrate  a circle of radius `0.5`,
+means that we numerically integrate  a circle of radius `0.5`.
+The center of the circle is given by the `σ`, argument and
-centered at `σ=0`.
+by default `σ=0`.
 We should expect the method to find
 eigenvalues (hopefully all eigenvalues) within that disk.
 (Our implementation also supports ellipses, by specifying
 `radius` as a length two vector with the two radii of the ellipse.)
-The value `k=5` specifies how many columns the search subspace has.
+The value `k=10` specifies how many columns the rectangular
+probe matrix has.
 In general, we do not obtain more `k` eigenvalues.

 It seems that in this case `contour_block_SS` is better